-In order to make a realistic analysis of the subject of this Paper, we preliminarily processed the concerns expressed by businesses and recorded by the Secretariat through Surveys launched in the course of 2015.
-Moreover, we consulted the Administrative Procedure Code (as updated in October 2015), the New Administrative Procedure Code, and substantive laws regulating the organization and functioning of institutions pertaining to the areas of taxation, customs, inspections, and public procurement, as well as the secondary legislation, which stipulates concrete aspects of administrative appeal.
-Furthermore, we made a comparative view of legislations and practices of different countries (Kosovo, Macedonia, Lithuania) regarding the models applied for the review of administrative appeals.
+ON THE IMPROVEMENT OF DISPUTE RESOLUTION MECHANISMS BETWEEN BUSINESS AND PUBLIC ADMINISTRATION o make a realistic analysis of the subject of this paper, we preliminarily processed the concerns expressed by businesses and recorded by the Secretariat through surveys conducted during 2015.
+Moreover, we consulted the Administrative Procedure Code (as updated in October 2015), the New Administrative Procedure Code, and substantive laws regulating the organisation and functioning of institutions pertaining to the areas of taxation, customs, inspections, and public procurement, as well as the secondary legislation, which stipulates concrete aspects of administrative appeal.
+Furthermore, we made a comparative view of legislations and practices of different countries (Kosovo, Macedonia, Lithuania) regarding the models applied to review administrative appeals.